-- DO NOT OPEN VEHICLE GATES.
-These gates are closed for the safety of the children. - The area in front of the parish garage is NOT for parking. - Cars must NOT park along side of fence or gates on Wareham Alley while waiting to pick up students. - Do not park in parking spaces across the alley which belong exclusively to the health clinic. - PARENTS MAY NOT DRIVE ON THE PRIMARY LOT AT ANY TIME BEFORE DISMISSAL UNLESS PERMISSION IS GIVEN BY THE PRINCIPAL.
+DO NOT OPEN VEHICLE GATES.
+These gates are closed for the safety of the children.

+- The area in front of the parish garage is NOT for parking. - Cars must NOT park alongside the side of the fence or gates on Wareham Alley while waiting to pick up students. - Do not park in parking spaces across the alley which belong exclusively to the health clinic. - PARENTS MAY NOT DRIVE ON THE PRIMARY LOT AT ANY TIME BEFORE DISMISSAL UNLESS PERMISSION IS GIVEN BY THE PRINCIPAL. - Afternoon pick up for students and siblings in Grades PK 2nd.
+When parking in the primary lot, please fill in the area in front of the parish center, and then make five (5) rows across the parking lot stopping at the yellow poles.
+Please fill the lot completely without booking the gates and keeping the alley clear at all times.